tundish/addisonarches/addisonarches/sequences/stripeyhole/visiting_suite.rst

 [KAREN]_

+    Mandy left finally, and we had a move round.
-    Mandy left, so I've got the chair by the window now.
+    So I've got the chair by the window now.

 [MARTIN]_